310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 <th>“Don’t you have any motivation?”)</th>

-<th>(You think you're *such* a good person… Acting as if you’re being reasonable and helpful…)</th>
+<th>(You think you're *such* a good person by saying all of that… Acting as if you’re being reasonable and helpful…)</th>

-<th>(I’m trying my best!
-I’m doing it as properly as I can!
+<th>(When I *am* trying my best!
+I *am* doing it as properly as I can!
 I'm already at my limit, but you still come and spit in the face of my hard work!)</th>

 <th>(Then you laugh it all off and apologize with a simple *“Sooorry~♪”*)</th>

 <th>(So annoying!
 If you were gonna apologize, then you shouldn’t have said it in the first place!
 You can just leave me alone and not say anything…!!)</th>

-<th>(And anyway, people of your species[^4]… Even if I hadn’t accidentally gotten into this school, you still would've been sparkling bright your whole life!)</th>
+<th>(And anyway, people of your species[^4]… Even if I hadn’t accidentally gotten into this school, you would've still been sparkling bright your whole life!)</th>

 <th>(You would've been doing that without ever knowing I existed!)</th>

 <th>(Akehoshi-senpai!
 You don't know how it feels to be me!
 Living the life of a miserable bug underfoot while you glitter in the sunshine!)</th>

 <th>(You don't!
-That's why you can't treat people like me right—you get close to us in all the wrong ways and then hurt us!)</th>
+That's why you can't treat people like me right — You get close to us in all the wrong ways and then hurt us!)</th>

 <th>(Then when you get tired, you just wander off and leave us to rot…!)</th>

 <th>(I'm so sick of people like you!
 You all just piss me off…!
 Ahh!!
-I feel like I'm gonna explode from all this anger and heat!)</th>
+I feel like I'm gonna explode from all this anger and heat…!!)</th>
 {% endbubble %}

 {% img /img/es/eventstory/orihimeandhikoboshi/ep3_1.jpg %}